xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	Don't be tempted to add whitespace around the commas, unless you want it to be included in the names and values!

+	Another map (added in Omega 1.3.4) allows specifying any boolean prefixes which are non-exclusive, i.e. multiple filters of that type should be combined with ``OP_AND`` rather than ``OP_OR``.
+	For example, if you have have a boolean filter on "material" using the ``XM``` prefix, and the items being searched are made of multiple materials, you likely want multiple material filters to restrict to items matching all the materials (the default it to restrict to any of the materials).
+To specify this use ``$setmap{nonexclusiveprefix,XM,true}`` (any non-empty value can
+	be used in place of ``true``) - this feature affect both filters from ``B`` CGI parameters (e.g. ``B=XMglass&B=XMwood``` and those from parsing the query (e.g. ``material:glass material:wood`` if ``$setmap{boolprefix,material,XM}`` is also in effect).

-	Note: you must set the prefix maps before the query is parsed.
+	Note: you must set the prefix-related maps before the query is parsed.
 	This is done as late as possible - the following commands require the query to be parsed: $prettyterm, $query, $querydescription, $queryterms,
 	$relevant, $relevants, $setrelevant, $unstem, and also these commands require the match to be run which requires the query to be parsed: